adib-santos/poc_AR/Readme.md

 Stascheit, Maximilian
 Müller, Jenna
 ## Objective
 To enable the general public to understand the heart journey of those who have decided to join the German army through a 20 min documentary via the companion of mobile web AR experience.
+This is also a part of the freetech project that aims to bring together journalists and digital pioneers to create the future of journalism together.

 ## What is WebAR?
 Learn more about WebAR [here](https://youtu.be/I9EZ4k-8dLA)